bigcommerce/sass-style-guide/README.md

 As we follow conventions and thoughts from popular and widely accepted methodologies such as BEM, SMACSS and SUIT, the use of the Suffix can help immensely though.

-* Just because you can, doesn't mean you should.
+* Just because you can, doesn’t mean you should.
 * [Parent Selector Suffixes](http://thesassway.com/news/sass-3-3-released#parent-selector-suffixes)
 are neat, but not very searchable
 * Watch your output, be mindful of [Specificty](#specificity) and